 “You better not be,” she said.

 I strode toward Gran’s room wearing my own Fuck You face, regretting my decision to let him come.
-This was why I shouldn’t agree to anything right after sex.
-The hormones left my brain dick-addled, incapable of making good choices.
+This was why I shouldn’t agree to anything right after sex; the hormones left my brain dick-addled and incapable of making good choices.

-The hallway was empty around us, the sound of our shoes loud on the tiled floor.
-Suddenly there was a jerk on my arm, and I found myself pressed against the wall, Jakob caging me in.
-Here, in broad daylight, it wasn’t nearly as hot as it had been last night.
+The hallway was empty around us, the sound of our shoes loud on the tile floor.
+Suddenly there was a jerk on my arm, and I found myself pressed against the wall, Jakob looming up in front of me.
+Here, in broad daylight and when I was already annoyed with him, it wasn’t nearly as hot as it had been last night.
 I put my hands on his chest and shoved.
+My leg might give me hell, but I still made it to the gym four times a week, and I had enough muscle and knowledge to move someone even as big as Jakob when I put my mind to it.
 He stumbled back a few steps, caught off guard.
 Surprise lit his eyes before he locked his expression down.

 “What’s the problem?” he growled.